What is holding us back?

 Having the right mindset is like laying down the foundation on which you can build your mansion, and it’s the number one thing the women I interviewed for Million Dollar Women underscored as critical to their success.

 Mistake #4: Not understanding the scalable part of your business

 While it’s true that sometimes entrepreneurs can’t see the forest from the trees, being able to understand the scalable part of your business is the difference between hitting a plateau and the “hockey stick” growth that we all aim for.
 It’s also what makes your company “investable” because the company can grow to fives or ten times bigger than it is today without having to bring on five or ten times more staff, marketing or infrastructure spend.

 Mistake #5: Not working with coaches, mentors and advisors

 An entrepreneur without coaches, mentors and advisors is like a backpacker without navigation tools.
 Sure, you can find your way to success on your own, but it will take you so much longer.
-Some female business owners I speak to are hesitant to work with what I call “flying buttresses”, or won’t invest the time or money to work with a coach.
-The truth is working with the people who have been there and done that can have huge ROI.
+Some female business owners I speak to are hesitant to invest the time or money to work with a coach.
+The truth is working with the people who have “been there and done that” can have huge ROI.

-This is one of the main reasons that I designed my Masterclass with coaching built into it.
-I believe that every entrepreneur could benefit from a coach and most of the uber successful ones still have one, and have had several along the way.
+I believe that every entrepreneur could benefit from a coach and most of the uber successful ones still have one and have had several along the way.
 If you haven’t worked with a coach, mentor, or advisor, remember that they aren’t there to fix your business.
 They’re there to guide you in the right direction and course-correct you when you’re heading off track, show you paths you hadn’t seen, and help you get out of your own way.